Your Pain Pattern,

 People complain of an intense headache that makes their eyes hurt.
-When I ask them about other areas of pain, they will describe the headache near the top of the back of their head while gesturing to it with their hand but they are mostly focused on eye pain.
-They describe this eye pain as making their eyes hurt instead of other headaches which seem to pinpoint in the back of the eye.
+When I ask them about other areas of pain, they will describe the headache near the top of their head but make a gesture to the back of their head beside the crown.
+They are usually focused on eye pain and say that it makes their eyes hurt as opposed to other headaches, which seem to pinpoint in the back of the eye.

 Ryan Braun shows off his occipitalis muscle.

 This muscle shifts the hair back, lifting the eyebrows without wrinkling the forehead to create that look of reflective disappointment.
 You’d have to be a clown or a have a lot of disappointing conversations to create these headaches through over-use of the occipitalis.